American Canyon heads into volleyball season with ‘heart over height’ mindset

 American Canyon High School’s volleyball team is preparing for the inaugural Vine Valley Athletic League campaign with a young, undersized group of girls who make up for their lack of size and experience with jump-out-of-the-gym athleticism and competitive fire.

-After the team’s first action of the season, a home scrimmage against Vanden on Tuesday night, sophomore Caytlin Capulong said the team motto is “Heart over height.”
+After the team’s first action of the season, a home scrimmage against Vanden on Aug.
+21, sophomore Caytlin Capulong said the team motto is “Heart over height.”

 Noted senior Raizel Dimalanta, a third-year varsity starter who was a Napa County Player of the Year finalist last season, “Our tallest player is maybe 5-foot-8 or 5-9, I believe.
 But the thing about it is, even if we’re short, we have a lot of hops.
 We are really emphasizing being fast, quick and athletic this year.
 That’s our secret.”